-If you’re linking to a site that is not your own, be sure to select the “Open link in a new tab” checkbox as you’re adding the link.
+If you’re linking to a site that is not your own, be sure to select the “Open Link in New Tab” checkbox as you’re adding the link.
 This way, a new tab will open for third party information, and your site visitors won’t leave your site prematurely.

 Use quote styling

 If you have quotes or important statistics in your content, give them some visual interest by adding quote styling.
-To do this, make sure the quote or statistic is in its own paragraph, highlight the text and select “Blockquote” from the toolbar.
+To do this, select the Quote block and copy in your quote or stat.

-To control the snippet that displays along with posts on the main landing page for the blog, add a Read More tag after the amount of text that you’d like to display.
-Oftentimes, that will be at the end of the first paragraph.
-Without the tag, a specific amount of characters will pull to the landing page and the cut-off point might not make sense or might be in the middle of a sentence.
+To control the snippet that displays along with posts on the main landing page for the blog, add a More block after the amount of text that you’d like to display.
+Typically, this will be after the first paragraph block.
+Without this block, a specific amount of characters will pull to the landing page and the cut-off point might not make sense or might be in the middle of a sentence.